NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 ## Building Parts

 Create packages, symbols, and devices for the following electrical components.
-You'll add these to `lbr/custom.lbr` in the lab repo.
-That library contains some examples.
-You will be able to use some packages for multiple parts.
-Combine similar parts into a single Eagle device.
-Reuse the examples however you like.
+You'll add these to a newly-created (by you) `lbr/custom.lbr` in the lab repo.

 | Description                    | Digikey part number  | Notes                                     |
 |--------------------------------|----------------------|-------------------------------------------|